spack/spack/lib/spack/docs/getting_started.rst

    :header-rows: 1

 These requirements can be easily installed on most modern Linux systems;
-on macOS, XCode is required.
+on macOS, the Command Line Tools package is required, and a full XCode suite may be necessary for some packages such as Qt and apple-gl.
 Spack is designed to run on HPC platforms like Cray.
 Not all packages should be expected to work on all platforms.

 A build matrix showing which packages are working on which systems is shown below.